 My intention is not pointing you towards a specific brand but rather explaining what a proper Muay Thai head guard should be like.
 And what to look for when buying one.
 So here it is:

 - You should buy a headgear which is designed specifically for Muay Thai.
 Any other head guard will not provide the full protection against strikes typical for Thai Kickboxing.

-Proper headgear will offer a protection against elbow strikes and head kicks delivered with a shin bone.
+Proper headgear will offer protection against elbow strikes and head kicks delivered with a shin bone.
 Muay Thai headgear is designed specifically for that purpose.

-- Need to have proper size that fits tight on your head.
+- Need to have a proper size that fits tight on your head.
 Under no circumstances, it should change a position during a fight and obscure your vision.
 It should have adjustable belts, so it won't fall down under an impact of kicks and punches.